Sparsity in long-time control of neural ODEs: Introduction

 \subsection{Motivation}

-\emph{Sparsity} is a highly desirable property in many machine learning and optimization tasks due to the inherent reduction of computational complexity.
+Sparsity is a highly desirable property in many machine learning and optimization tasks due to the inherent reduction of computational complexity.
 Typically induced by $\ell^1$ penalties/regularizations, it has been used extensively for simplifying machine learning tasks by selecting, in an automatized manner, a strict subset of the available features to be used.
 This is exemplified by the well-known Lasso (least absolute shrinkage and selection operator, \citep{santosa, tibshirani1996regression}), which consists in minimizing a least squares cost function and an $\ell^1$ parameter penalty for an affine parametric model $y=wx+b$.
 As the $\ell^1$ penalty enforces a subset of the optimizable parameters $(w,b)$ to become zero, the associated features may be discarded safely.

-With such insights in mind, in this work we analyze supervised learning problems viewed from the lens of optimal control and neural ODEs, and demonstrate the appearance of sparsity patterns for global minimizers in the context of $L^1(0,T;\mathbb{R}^{d_u})$ control penalties.
-Rather than typical sparsity in which, at a given time $t$, all but few of the components of a control $u(t)\in\mathbb{R}^{d_u}$ are zero, we shall demonstrate a \emph{temporal sparsity property}, namely that an optimal control $u(t)$ concentrates all its value within an interval $[0,T^*]$, and vanishes beyond time $t\geqslant T^*$.
+With such insights in mind, in this work we analyze supervised learning problems viewed from the lens of optimal control and neural ODEs, and demonstrate the appearance of sparsity patterns for global minimizers in the context of $\ell^1$ control penalties.
+Rather than typical sparsity in which, at a given time $t$, all but few of the components of a control $u(t)\in\mathbb{R}^{d_u}$ are zero, we shall demonstrate a \emph{ordered} or \emph{temporal} sparsity: an optimal control $u(t)$ concentrates all its amplitude within a subinterval $[0,T^*]$ (wherein it may very well be additionally sparse ), and vanishes beyond time $t\geqslant T^*$.
+(See \Cref{thm: L1.regu})

 We motivate our setting and main result in what follows, and refer the reader to \Cref{sec: outline} for a roadmap of the paper.